Friday, January 13, 2017

 This is bigger for me than the shoes.
 It’s an indicator of the many things I may lose as I age with MS. I know the risks, and I’m taking the chance even when it triggers symptoms.
 It’s walking a fine line of doing what’s good for me and doing some things that may be physically difficult but emotionally nurturing.
 I already feel older than my years given I deal with daily inconveniences that people I know 10-20 years older than I experience.
 I don’t want to give up things until it’s clear that it’s best for me or the consequences become too great.
 For me the consequence of triggering a pseudo exacerbation, where symptoms act up but no new disease activity occurs, are acceptable.
 Reflecting on this experience leads me to believe this was a pseudo exacerbation.
 I know this because the symptoms were temporary.
 While my fatigue and stress levels have been elevated for some time, I've been able to keep them manageable with lots of self-care.

 Pushing myself to the point of triggering an exacerbation with new lesions is not worth it to me.
 Knowing when my actions are one or the other is tough to discern, but it gets easier each year.
 I pay close attention to my body and how it responds to what I do, eat or think, and I think I’m able to tell the difference now.
 And throughout this life journey, I’m going to enjoy each step of the way, recognize limits as they emerge, and adjust as I can.
 But I’m going to make a special effort to do a lot of things now that I may not be able to do someday.
 So far, today is not that day.

-Read Wearing the Pretty Shoes While I Can and Experiencing MS Milestones for Part I on shoes.
+Read Wearing the Pretty Shoes: Part II for more on shoes.